 - There are clicking noises when you press the brakes

 - Your car pulls to the left or right when you are braking

 Belle Tire is your full-service auto shop for complete brake service for most passenger and light truck vehicles.
 Our certified technicians will inspect your brake system and repair it accordingly.
 Services include everything from Akebono disc pads or shoes, machine and true brake rotors and drums, repacking wheel bearings, greasing seals, replacing drum hardware, and road testing your vehicle to make sure they are working properly.

-Make an appointment at any of our locations in Michigan or northern Ohio to have your brakes checked today.
+Make an appointment at any of our locations in Michigan, northern Ohio or Indiana to have your brakes checked today.